Taryn Brumfitt, director of the documentary Embrace, takes us on a 9-week journey to understand why many women hate

 Australian body image activist, Taryn Brumfitt struggled for years with the image of her in the mirror.
 Determined to get back in shape after delivering her third child, she decided to challenge herself to enter a body-building competition.
 With intense effort and sacrifices, she successfully managed to make it to the competition with a perfect figure.
 But she wasn’t happy.

-That was when she realised being healthy is important, trying to mold your body according to the societal standards wasn’t.
+That was when she realised being healthy is important, trying to mould your body according to the societal standards wasn’t.
 She then decided to return to a more relaxed regime.

 Her life took a significant turn in 2013 when she shared her before and after photos online but with a positive twist.
 Her ‘before’ photo showed her as a thin model and in her ‘after’ photo she looked curvy and happy.

 The photo went viral and Taryn’s email box was flooded with heart-warming messages of women from all over the world.
 She explains on her website: “This issue needed a louder voice on a bigger platform, so the idea of creating the documentary Embrace was born.”

 Social documentary exploring the issue of body image, Embrace, tells the story of Taryn’s 9-week journey around the globe, from Australia to London, with stopovers at LA and Vienna.
 Through women’s voices from across the world, she explores why a lot of girls are dissatisfied with their body.